ionesculiviucristian/kubuntu-setup/aliases.md

 ## Docker

-- `dc`: Define and run multi-container applications with Docker
 - `de <CONTAINER> [COMMAND] {sh}`: Execute a command in a running container
 - `der <CONTAINER> [COMMAND] {sh}`: Execute a command in a running container, as root
 - `di <NAME|ID>`: Return low-level information on Docker objects
 - `dl <CONTAINER>`: Fetch the logs of a container
-- `dlclr`: Empty log files from all containers
+- `dlclr`: Empty the log files from all containers
 - `dlsz`: List all container log files ordered by their size
 - `dps`: List running containers
 - `dpsa`: List all containers